 Dreamscape Immersive VR is taking a different approach than The Void.
 The Utah-based company is noted for its complex and custom-built arrangements.
 The partnership with AMC lets them leverage a far-flung theater chain carving out 16×16 foot sections of their public areas with railings.

-There are obvious challenges in allocating space in high-priced real-estate markets like New York City and San Francisco (what public areas?), but AMC has plenty of room in other theaters around the country.
+There are obvious challenges in allocating space in high-priced real-estate markets like New York City and San Francisco (where even public lobby space is at a premium), but AMC has plenty of room in other theaters around the country.

 A murderer’s row of talent